 Option #1 WordPress – $159

 Your first option is to host your course on WordPress.
-A lot of people like this option because it gives you the most control over your content to the hosting you decide to use.
+Many people like this option because it gives you the most control over your content to the hosting you decide to use.

 With other platforms, you are stuck with the options they provide.
-On top of that with WordPress, it allows you to customize your design.
+On top of that, WordPress allows you to customize your design.
 Platforms like Teachable and Thinkific don’t give you many options here.

 Resource: If you decide to use WordPress I recommend using LearnDash to create and sell your online courses on your website.

-One final thought here is that LearnDash can be a bit pricey with a minimum upfront cost of $159 for 1 site license.
+One final thought is that LearnDash can be a bit pricey, with a minimum upfront cost of $159 for one site license.

 Option #2 – Teachable – $0 to $29/month

-Your second option is to use a platform specifically designed for creating online courses.
+Your second option is using a platform designed for creating online courses.
 I prefer to use Teachable in this case because it takes all the technical work out of things.

-I don’t have to worry about setting my site up, figuring out where to host my videos and content.
-With Teachable they handle all of that stuff for me so I can focus on the content right off the bat.
+I don’t have to worry about setting my site up or figuring out where to host my videos and content.
+With Teachable, they handle all of that stuff for me so I can focus on the content immediately.

 On top of that, you can sign up for Teachable for free at first without having to pay the monthly fee.
-If you go the WordPress route you’ll have to spend a lot more up front to get things up and running.
+If you go the WordPress route, you’ll have to spend much more upfront to get things up and running.

 Resource: If you want to learn more about Teachable check out this Free Live Webinar.